-Incredibly-moist quick bread, filled with chocolate chips and heavily drizzled with a silky, dark chocolate glaze.
+Incredibly-moist quick bread, filled with chunks of chocolate chips and drizzled with a silky, dark chocolate glaze.

 It’s hard to believe that something so delicious can be made without traditional white flours and contain no gluten or grains.
 Believe me when I say you will love this recipe!

 The secret to making this bread have the perfect texture, moisture and flavor is by combining a few of my favorite baking ingredients together: finely ground almond flour, arrowroot powder, coconut milk, honey and butter.